Keith Stanovich

-Keith E. Stanovich (born 1950) is an American research scientist and psychologist.
+Keith Edward Stanovich (born December 13, 1950) is an American psychologist.
 He is an Emeritus Professor of Applied Psychology and Human Development at the University of Toronto and former Canada Research Chair of Applied Cognitive Science.
 His primary research areas are the psychology of reasoning and the psychology of reading.
 Stanovich has been acknowledged by his peers as one of the most influential cognitive psychologists in the world.
 His 2009 book What Intelligence Tests Miss won the 2010 Grawemeyer Award in Education.
 In 2012, Stanovich received the E. L. Thorndike Career Achievement Award from the American Psychological Association (APA).
 He is a fellow at the APA, the American Psychological Society, and the Committee for Skeptical Inquiry.

 Education

 Stanovich initially studied physics in university and only became drawn to psychology when he earned money serving as a paid subject in psychology experiments.
 He went on to obtain a bachelor of arts from Ohio State University as well as an MA and PhD from the University of Michigan.